 The XQEMU project does not endorse or promote piracy.
-We don't link to the copyrighted files, or discuss how to acquire them.
-The best way to acquire these files is to dump them from your real, physical Xbox.
+We don't link to copyrighted files, or discuss how to acquire them.
+The only legal way to acquire these files is to dump them from your real, physical Xbox.
 Please don't ask us how to get them.

 MCPX Boot ROM Image¶

 If your MCPX dump has an MD5 of

 it badly and it's a couple of bytes off.
 It should start with

 Flash ROM Image (aka BIOS/Kernel)¶

 Xbox 1.0 compatible BIOS (cromwell, 4034, 4036, ...).
 You can use a retail or debug image.
 Just like a real Xbox, running an unmodified retail BIOS will not allow booting unofficial software.